Tanveer-G/ZipSearch-PostalCode-Information/README.md

-Sure, here's an improved version of the README:

 # Tanveer's ZipSearch: The Ultimate Postal Code Information App

 Welcome to ZipSearch!
 Developed by Tanveer H., this application redefines your interaction with postal codes.
 More than just a tool, it offers a streamlined and interactive experience, providing easy access to global postal code data via the https://api.zippopotam.us API.